 We would recommend you appoint an Enduring Power of Attorney to conduct your financial and legal affairs if you:

 - Suffer from unsoundness of mind (including early signs of dementia), a mental illness or any other mental conditions, which could lead to losing your mental capacity, or

 - You are unable to physically manage your affairs

 In some Australian States, an Enduring Power of Attorney can extend to decisions about your medical issues.
 In other states, an Advanced Health Care Directive (sometimes referred to as a Living Will) is required to direct how medical treatment is provided to you.

 Appointing an enduring power of attorney can ensure that your wishes and your best interests are fulfilled.

 Why should I have a Power of Attorney?

-Making a Power of Attorney does not mean that you will lose control over your legal and financial affairs.
+Making a Power of Attorney does not mean losing control over your legal and financial affairs.
 It simply gives your Power of Attorney a documented and duly executed authority to manage your legal and financial affairs according to your instructions.
-Of course you can always revoke (cancel) Your Power of Attorney if you have mental capacity to do so.
+Of course you can always revoke (cancel) Your Power of Attorney if you have the mental capacity to do so.

 Who should be my Power of Attorney?

 This is an important decision and one that you should think carefully about.
 Firstly, you should trust your attorney and be satisfied that they understand your wishes, have the skills to manage your finances and act in your best interests.
 They should be able to communicate decisions to important people in your life.